HzaCode/DP2_BeginnersGuide/docs/source/Jexter Configuration：Extracting the Category in 'category_step'.md

   }
 ]
 ```
-In these three examples, we've shown how to use Jextor for extracting data from different HTML page structures within the `category_step` .
+In these three examples, we've shown how to use Jexter for extracting data from different HTML page structures within the `category_step` .
 Following the data extraction, the subsequent step is to determine the total number of pages, which is done in the [`totalpage_step` ](Study：totalpage_step.md).